kumarranja/azure-ansible-openshift/playbooks/provisioning/openstack/advanced-configuration.md

 default nameservers.
 Technically, this allows to deploy OpenShift clusters without dnsmasq proxies.

+The `openshift_openstack_clusterid` and `openshift_openstack_public_dns_domain`
-The `env_id` and `public_dns_domain` will form the cluster's DNS domain all your servers will be under.
+will form the cluster's DNS domain all your servers will be under.
 With the default values, this will be `openshift.example.com`.
 For workloads, the default subdomain is 'apps'.
 That sudomain can be set as well by the `openshift_app_domain` variable in the inventory.

+If you want to name your servers differently for public and private DNS records, specify `openshift_openstack_public_hostname_suffix` and/or `openshift_openstack_private_hostname_suffix`, which defaults to `openshift_openstack_clusterid`.
+You may additionally specify another `openshift_openstack_private_dns_domain` to override the default `openshift_openstack_public_dns_domain` for your servers as well.
+Note that the hostnames will be updated to match the private domain name and suffix.

 The `openstack_<role name>_hostname` is a set of variables used for customising hostnames of servers with a given role.
 When such a variable stays commented,